 The Kenai Peninsula in Alaska is wonderfully wild and offers an incredible adventure filled with natural wonders.

-Stretching 150 miles south from Anchorage, many of the National Parks in the Kenai Peninsula in Alaska are the size of small countries.
-Bald eagles soar above pristine coastline and orcas and humpback whales cruise through Kenai Fjords National Park where the scale and beauty of the surrounding scenery will leave you in awe.
-Along with hiking through the pristine landscape and exploring the coastal towns of Anchorage and Seaward, you can get up close to epic glaciers and visit a family-run homestead to learn about sled dogs and the Iditarod Trail Sled Dog Race.
-With a passionate local leader by your side, you’ll soon discover why the Kenai Peninsula is widely regarded as one of the country’s great wilderness areas.
+Stretching 150 miles south of Anchorage, many of the National Parks in the Kenai Peninsula in Alaska are the size of small countries.
+Bald eagles soar above the pristine coastline, and orcas and humpback whales cruise through Kenai Fjords National Park.
+The scale and beauty of the surrounding scenery will leave you in awe.
+Explore the coastal towns of Anchorage and Seaward or hike through the pristine landscape.
+You can get up close to epic glaciers and visit a family-run homestead to learn about sled dogs and the Iditarod Trail Sled Dog Race.
+With a passionate local leader by your side, you’ll soon discover why the Kenai Peninsula is regarded as one of the country’s significant wilderness areas.